Tutorial on high computation Vaex package and interactive dashboards with Vaex and Dash

 DataFrame is the class (data structure) in vaex, and is generated from the input of different data files.
 In vaex, the function open() is to open a file.
 With the open function, Vaex is able to connect to a remote server.

 Alternatively, Vaex can read the data remotely from Amazon’s S3, and renders an HDF5 file.
 Hence, the data is lazily downloaded and cached to the local machine.
 Regarding “Lazily downloaded”, only portions of the data is downloaded.
 For instance, there is a large dataset with 100 columns and 5000 rows.
-The first and last 5 rows of data would be downloaded via print(df).
-With the plots generated from only 5 columns, these columns will be downloaded and cached to the local machine.
-By default, data is cached at the directory $HOME/.vaex/file-cache/s3 from the stream of S3.
-The access to the cache directory is as fast as the native disk. profile_name argument is to use a specific S3 profile, and the file is saved in s3fs.core.S3FileSystem.
+The first and last 5 rows of data would be downloaded via print(df)

 In the S3 URL HTML, the parameters are introduced in S3 options: